alexnm/react-training/08-redux.md

 An action is triggered with the `store.dispatch` function (see below).

-Reducers are **pure functions** that take the **current state**, the **action** being dispatched and return the **new state** based on that action.
-In the simplest form, the reducer is a switch statement that acts acording to the action type.
+Reducers are **pure functions** that take the **current state** and the **action** being dispatched, and return the **new state** based on that action.
+In the simplest form, the reducer is a switch statement that acts according to the action type.
 Keep in mind that the state should not be directly mutated inside the reducers, but a new state should be created with each pass.

 The function looks like this: `const reducer = (state, action) => state`.